CIBC-Internal/python/Doc/reference/expressions.rst

 Variables used in the generator expression are evaluated lazily when the :meth:`~generator.__next__` method is called for the generator object (in the same fashion as normal generators).
-However, the leftmost :keyword:`for` clause is immediately evaluated, so that an error produced by it can be seen before any other possible error in the code that handles the generator expression.
+However, the iterable expression in the leftmost :keyword:`for` clause is immediately evaluated, so that an error produced by it will be emitted at the point where the generator expression is defined, rather than at the point where the first value is retrieved.
-Subsequent :keyword:`for` clauses cannot be evaluated immediately since they may depend on the previous :keyword:`for` loop.
-For example: ``(x*y for x in range(10) for y in bar(x))``.
+Subsequent :keyword:`for` clauses and any filter condition in the leftmost :keyword:`for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
+For example:
+``(x*y for x in range(10) for y in range(x, x+10))``.

 The parentheses can be omitted on calls with only one argument.
 See section :ref:`calls` for details.

-Since Python 3.6, if the generator appears in an :keyword:`async def` function, then :keyword:`async for` clauses and :keyword:`await` expressions are permitted as with an asynchronous comprehension.
+To avoid interfering with the expected operation of the generator expression itself, ``yield`` and ``yield from`` expressions are prohibited in the implicitly defined generator (in Python 3.7, such expressions emit :exc:`DeprecationWarning` when compiled, in Python 3.8+ they will emit :exc:`SyntaxError`).

 If a generator expression contains either :keyword:`async for` clauses or :keyword:`await` expressions it is called an :dfn:`asynchronous generator expression`.
-An asynchronous generator expression yields a new asynchronous generator object, which is an asynchronous iterator (see :ref:`async-iterators`).
+An asynchronous generator expression returns a new asynchronous generator object, which is an asynchronous iterator (see :ref:`async-iterators`).

+.. versionadded:: 3.6
+   Asynchronous generator expressions were introduced.

+.. versionchanged:: 3.7
+   Prior to Python 3.7, asynchronous generator expressions could only appear in :keyword:`async def` coroutines.
+Starting with 3.7, any function can use asynchronous generator expressions.

+.. deprecated:: 3.7
+   ``yield`` and ``yield from`` deprecated in the implicitly nested scope.

 .. _yieldexpr: